glegoux/jekyll-tech-blog/src/_posts/2019-03-01-access-to-a-computer-from-usb-key.md

 You can now turn on the computer normally and log in with the chosen user and password.

 <pre class="error">
-Beware the morality of this article is that a person physically accessing your computer does not need login /password to access your computer.
+Beware the morality of this article is that a person physically accessing your computer does not need login/password to access your computer.
 If you want to protect yourself from this attack, you must <b>encrypt your hard drive</b>.
 </pre>

 Well done :smile:!